DAILY MATH PRACTICE FOR GRADES 2–8

 School wasn't solving my kids' math gaps, so I built Akros to solve them at home.

 My daughters are smart kids.
 Engaged.
 Curious.
-They go to a great school.
-And every time they had a math test, the same thing happened: a quick scramble at 9 PM after soccer practice, working through worksheets when everyone was already tired, trying to chase a good grade — the kind of cramming that doesn't actually teach anything.
-The underlying cause was that even in this ideal environment — expensive school, great teachers, smart kids — my kids weren't getting the math education they needed.
-I saw knowledge gaps forming that would hold them back and make them frustrated when they got to higher concepts.
-I knew that would impact their self confidence in the classroom and the long term trajectory of their education.
-Math is too important for that.
+They go to a fantastic school.
+And every time they had a math test, the same thing happened: a scramble at 9 PM after soccer practice, struggling through worksheets when everyone was already tired — the kind of cramming that doesn't actually teach anything.
+We were chasing good grades, not optimizing for actual learning.
+Even in what seemed like an ideal environment (expensive school, great teachers, smart kids), my kids weren't getting the math education they needed.

-So three summers ago, I started homeschooling them in math during the summer.
-I spent more than $100 per kid on textbooks.
+So I started homeschooling them in math during the summer.
+I spent more than $100 per kid on textbooks, and we followed the same routine for three years.
 Every day, I'd rip out the pages they needed, circle the right problems, X out the rest, hand-grade with a calculator, work through the misses, try to remember which concepts to revisit tomorrow, and hand-write additional questions for topics that needed extra practice but weren't in the next textbook lesson.

-It worked.
-By doing that work during the summer, we were able to put math completely on auto-pilot during the busy school year: I didn't have to worry about it or touch it.
+It was exhausting and painful, but it worked.
+By doing that extra practice during the summer, we were able to put math completely on auto-pilot during the busy school year: I never have to worry about it or touch it.
 The girls went from cramming to confident.
 Straight A's, math olympics, no more 9 PM scrambles.
 But it took hours of my time every day.

 Last year, I realized AI could finally do the parts that took me hours, and let any parent get the same results without the time cost.
-Not the teaching; kids don't need an AI tutor reading them a lesson on a tablet.
 AI can do the grunt work, and the parent gets to be the coach who sees the light bulb go on as their kid closes a knowledge gap or masters a new concept.
 With those parts automated, the system I'd built for my own kids could work for any family willing to print a few pages a day.

 That's Akros.